Saint Bede the Venerable, Priest and Doctor

-Optional Memorial: Liturgical Color: White
+Liturgical Color: White

 From his cell in remote England, Bede was enmeshed in the Church matters of his day.
 He became involved in the long simmering dispute over the date of Easter, promoted the practice of using Christ’s birth as the starting date for calendars, translated Christians works from Latin or Greek into Anglo-Saxon (to the immense good of the growth of the Church in England), and authored numerous works, the most famous of which is a history of the Church in England until his days.
-He was, in short, a prolific and wide ranging scholar.
+He was, in short, a prolific and wide-ranging scholar.
 In 1899 Pope Leo XIII honored that reputation by naming him a Doctor of the Church, the only native of England to be so honored.

-Thomas à Kempis, in his spiritual classic The Imitation of Christ, writes that every time a monk leaves his cell he comes back less a person.
+Thomas à Kempis, in his spiritual classic The Imitation of Christ, writes that every time a monk leaves his cell he comes back less a man.
 It is in the cell that the monk learns everything he needs to know about himself, the world, and God.
 It is inside of our vocations that we find God’s will and our own fulfillment.
 A deep and abiding commitment to a specific person, a specific religion, a specific home, job, school, parish, spouse, and family is the stuff of life.
 Wandering is fun for a while.
 Commitment, though, is more exciting in the long run.
-The banks must be built up.
+The banks of the river must be built up.
 The edges and borders stacked high.
 The rails set in place.
 Then, and only then, life starts to be lived.
 To go deeper, not wider.
-To run those roots down into the rich soil.
+To run those roots down deep into the moist soil.
 When we leave the four corners of our commitments and vocation, it may be liberating for a while, but time rectifies the deception.
 Our vocation is our home, and in that home we find happiness, make others happy, and satisfy the divine plan of the God who made us.

 Bede the Venerable, we see in your life a model of commitment to one place, one idea, one love, and one Church.
 We ask your intercession to aid all scholars, all monks, and all who waver, to stay at their desk, their kneeler, or their work bench to fulfill the task at hand.